ysyk2021/empowerment-through-learning-unleashing-the-potential-within/src/chapter-6-2.md

-Chapter 5: Building a Supportive Learning Environment: Techniques for Building a Supportive Learning Environment
+Techniques for Building a Supportive Learning Environment
 ================================================================================================================

 Building a supportive learning environment is essential for achieving personal and professional growth through lifelong learning.
 In this chapter, we will explore some techniques for building a supportive learning environment.